IanButterworth/BasicTextRender.jl/README.md

 Warning.. very basic..
 More of an experiment..
 Concatenates characters from pre-rendered lookup images, then resizes and colors.
 100% julia, no libs.
 Prone to being a bit blurry.

 Provides `rendertext` for generating a rendered image of a string and `overlaytext!` for directly overlaying text on a loaded image.

-Supports 3 monospaced
-fonts: Courier, Courier New, Monaco
+Currently built to support truly monospaced fonts only, and Courier is the only font that is provided.
+(other open source licensed fonts welcome via PR, see `gen/makeCharLookups.jl`)

 ## Generating rendered text
 ```julia